-Hunter Water's current operating licence includes conditions relating to water demand management and the control of water loss from leakage.7 The concept of Economic Level of Water Conservation (ELWC) incorporates water recycling and water efficiency activities (including demand management) and water leakage, in its definition.
+Hunter Water's current operating licence includes conditions relating to water demand management and the control of water loss from leakage.26 The concept of Economic Level of Water Conservation (ELWC) incorporates water recycling and water efficiency activities (including demand management) and water leakage (within and downstream of its water treatment plant), in its definition.
 We examined options to include a requirement for Hunter Water to develop and implement an ELWC methodology in the licence.

-3 Develop an Economic Level of Water Conservation methodology and then replace the Economic Level of Leakage and water conservation target with a requirement in the licence to implement an Economic Level of Water Conservation.
+Develop an Economic Level of Water Conservation methodology and then replace the Economic Level of Leakage and water conservation target (within and downstream of its water treatment plants), with a requirement in the licence to implement an Economic Level of Water Conservation.